-- (1) Is the application based on the use of an NRC-endorsed PRA standard? - (2) Does the application describe the degradation mechanisms (e.g., corrosion, high temperature creep, thermal cycling) applicable to the design and technology (e.g., materials, coolant, service conditions) and list the SSCs to which they apply? - (3) Does the application describe how risk information was used to determine and justify (a) the components included in the ISI program, (b) the inspections to be conducted for each component in the program, and (c) the inspection frequency for each component in the program, including how components will be selected at each inspection interval so that, over time, all components will receive testing? - (4) Are the proposed inspection techniques capable of detecting the degradation types of interest, and does the application provide the basis for that determination (e.g., previous experience)? - (5) Does the application identify a multi-disciplinary process for reviewing inspection results and determining what, if any, corrective action should be taken as a result of any degradation identified?
+- (1) Is the application based on the use of an NRC-endorsed PRA standard, such as described in RG 1.247 and ASME/ANS RA-S-1.4-2021?
+Are any deviations from the RG or standard described and justified? - (2) Does the application describe the degradation mechanisms (e.g., corrosion, high temperature creep, thermal cycling) applicable to the design and technology (e.g., materials, coolant, service conditions) and list the SSCs to which they apply? - (3) Does the application describe how risk information was used to determine and justify (a) the components included in the ISI program, (b) the inspections to be conducted for each component in the program, and (c) the inspection frequency for each component in the program, including how components will be selected at each inspection interval so that, over time, all components will receive testing? - (4) Are the proposed inspection techniques capable of detecting the degradation types of interest, and does the application provide the basis for that determination (e.g., previous experience)? - (5) Does the application identify a multi-disciplinary process for reviewing inspection results and determining what, if any, corrective action should be taken as a result of any degradation identified?
 The reviewer should verify that the description of the process includes the criteria for deciding what additional actions to take to allow continued operation consistent with the licensing basis. - (6) Does the application describe and justify acceptance criteria for evaluating inspection results?
 Are the acceptance criteria consistent with the values used in the PRA for the frequency of leaks, the size of leaks, the location of leaks, allowable corrosion and erosion, and the structural integrity of components and supports?
 Do the acceptance criteria limit any degradation to within the uncertainty of the values used in the PRA for the parameters that determine component integrity and reliability? - (7) Are the frequencies proposed for each inspection, as well as their bases, consistent with the PRA results on SSC reliability?
-Inspections should be frequent enough to ensure that SSC integrity and reliability remain within the uncertainties in values of the parameters used in the PRA. - (8) Does the application describe a program for retention of ISI records? - (9) Is the QA to be applied to the program in accordance with 10 CFR Part 50, Appendix B, or is an exemption from these requirements justified? - (10) Has ASME BPV Code, Section XI, Division 2, along with RG 1.246, been used in developing the provisions for the ISI?
+Inspections should be frequent enough to ensure that SSC integrity and reliability remain within the uncertainties in values of the parameters used in the PRA. - (8) Does the application describe a program for retention of ISI records? - (9) Is the QA to be applied to the program consistent with RG 1.246?

+(10) Has ASME BPV Code, Section XI, Division 2, along with RG 1.246, been used in developing the provisions for the ISI?